MDH Visual Style

 - Do not alter logo in any way

-- Clear space required around logo
+- Margin space equal to height of mn is required around logo

 - White backgrounds for majority of surface area